 If you’re a good driver and you think you deserve to be rewarded for it, UbiCar is the insurer for you.
 With a tag installed in your car and an app installed on your phone, Ubicar will analyse your driving habits, like how well you take turns and how fast you drive.
-The safer you drive, the more you are rewarded, including with lower monthly premiums and even monthly prizes.
+The safer you drive, the more you are rewarded, including with lower monthly premiums.

 UbiCar keeps things simple by offering only one level of cover: comprehensive.
 So not only can you save money, but you’ll also be protected if hail batters your ride, an uninsured driver sideswipes you or even if you lose your keys.

 We don't currently have this brand on our panel.
 But don't fret!
 You can head to the UbiCar car insurance website or compare a bunch of other car insurance companies with finder.Compare car insurance fast